-Since retiring in 2007 from a 27-year career in software engineering, I've covered sports photography primarily for Crenshaw High School in Los Angeles -- basketball, track-and-field, baseball, football, volleyball, tennis, boxing, water polo, and just plain hanging-out.
-There are more than 57,000 publicly-visible photos covering more than 560 "sets" -- album groupings for games, matches, practices, and other public events.
+Since retiring in 2007 from a 28-year career in software engineering with The Aerospace Corporation preceded by 17 years in fire-research meteorology with the U.S. Forest Service, I've covered sports photography primarily for Crenshaw High School in Los Angeles -- basketball, track-and-field, baseball, football, volleyball, tennis, soccer, boxing, water polo, community activities, and just plain hanging-out.
+There are more than 117,000 publicly-visible photos covering about 900 albums of games, matches, practices, and other public events.

-The purpose of this web site is to provide, at no cost, pictures of as many Crenshaw athletes as possible, for themselves, their fans, their families and friends, and -- of course -- college recruiters.
+I own the domain "shawdog.com", and it automatically forwards to these Flickr pages, whose purpose is to provide, FREE, pictures of as many Crenshaw athletes as possible -- for themselves, their fans, their families and their friends.
 Although the emphasis is on Crenshaw, I do include athletes from other schools if I really like the shot, particularly at track meets where I have a lot of time to kill.
-I occasionally also cover other events where Crenshaw is not involved, such as City playoff games, junior college tournaments, community-interest activities, and adult basketball leagues..
+I also cover other events where Crenshaw is not involved, such as L.A.
+City Section playoff games, junior college tournaments, community-interest activities, and adult basketball leagues.

-A Note on Name Tagging: Most pix are tagged with the names of the Crenshaw athletes -- and occasionally those from other schools whose names I know -- but only when they appear in ACCEPTABLE FOCUS.
-Usually, the initial name tagged is either the offensive ball carrier or the defensive person closest to the ball, with the other names appearing (roughly) from left to right.
-The reason for tagging is to facilitate searching for a particular person.
+A Note on Name Tagging: To facilitate searching for a particular athlete, many pix are name-tagged, including athletes from other schools whose names I know -- but usually only when they appear in ACCEPTABLE FOCUS.
+Usually, the initial name tagged is either the offensive ball carrier or the defensive person closest to the ball, with the other names appearing (very roughly) from left to right.
 When using the flickr search field, use the person's name without blanks as all-one-word.
 For example, marcusmartin

 Always include the tag 'Crenshaw' in the search field, to prevent getting extraneous matches from other Flickr sources.
 For example,